-- VNSG 1460 CLINICAL LICENSED VOCATIONAL NURSE (LVN) TRAINING (0-24)......WORKFORCE

-A health-related work-based learning experience that enables the student to apply specialized occupational theory, skills, and concepts.
+- - Mastery of entry level nursing skills and competencies for a variety of health care settings.
+Utilization of the nursing process as the foundation for all nursing interventions.
+Lab Fee: \$24.00; Special Fee: \$26.00 - VNSG 1460 CLINICAL LICENSED VOCATIONAL NURSE (LVN) TRAINING (0-24)......WORKFORCE A health-related work-based learning experience that enables the student to apply specialized occupational theory, skills, and concepts.
 Direct supervision is provided by the clinical professional.
 Clinical education is an unpaid learning experience.
 Student may be required to travel to fulfill course requirements.
-Special Fee: \$76.00 - VNSG 1463 CLINICAL LICENSED VOCATIONAL NURSE (LVN) TRAINING (0-20)...WORKFORCE skills, and concepts.
+Special Fee: \$76.00 - VNSG 1463 CLINICAL LICENSED VOCATIONAL NURSE (LVN) TRAINING (0-20)...WORKFORCE

+A health-related work-based learning experience that enables the student to apply specialized occupational theory, skills, and concepts.
 Direct supervision is provided by the clinical professional.
 Clinical education is an unpaid learning experience.
 Student may be required to travel to fulfill course requirements.
 Special Fee: \$76.00